Preparation Can Minimize Your Stress

 If you or a family members had a health setback, how would you handle the costs?
 An HSA helps our members in Grand Rapids, Lansing and other parts of Michigan avoid the intense financial stress that often comes from unexpected medical expenses.

-These special savings accounts create a financial buffer against health-related costs while providing certain tax benefits that your financial advisor can explain in full detail.
+These special medical savings accounts create a financial buffer against health-related costs while providing certain tax benefits that your financial advisor can explain in full detail.
 Use this account to pay for health expenses immediately or in the future, as long as you're currently enrolled in a High-Deductible Health Plan (HDHP).

 - You can claim a tax deduction for contributions you or someone other than your employer makes to your HSA, even if you do not itemize your deductions on Form 1040.